 - 1. Emergency/courtesy phones are located around the campus at multiple locations. - 2.
 College buildings are normally open from 6:30 a.m. until after evening classes conclude.
 Access to the buildings outside of normal service hours requires approval and helps maintain a more safe and secure environment.
 We have also installed several video surveillance cameras throughout the campuses and outside in some of the parking lots. - 3.
 All college buildings were rekeyed in 2006.
 Keys are issued to authorized faculty and staff only. - 4.
 Students, faculty, staff and visitors are encouraged to report needed repairs to the Maintenance Department at 320-222-6930. - 5.
-Interested persons may access information about level-3 sex-offenders through the MN Department of Corrections at: https://mn.gov/doc/family-visitor/search-individuals-fugitives/.

-- Information about level-2 sex-offenders may be obtained from the local county sheriffs department. - 6.
-We publish safety newsletters and a safety link on our staff website help to inform staff and faculty of safety issues and concerns. - 7.
-Monthly subscription and information sent out to students called Student Health 101.
-Information on important health and safety topics are also posted in all restrooms on campus. - 8.
+We publish safety newsletters and a safety link on our staff website help to inform staff and faculty of safety issues and concerns.

+- 6. Monthly subscription and information sent out to students called Student Health 101.
+Information on important health and safety topics are also posted in all restrooms on campus. - 7.
 Beginning in the fall of 2014 we are offering training on awareness of sexual violence prevention measures and procedures for responding to incidents to all new employees and incoming students.
-This training is available through D2L beginning the first week of classes each semester and remains available all year. - 9.
-Orientation/Workshops/Information-Prevention and referral information is presented and otherwise available throughout the academic year in the following forms: - \ To new students during student orientation. - \ To students and employees through special workshops, speakers and activities. - \ To college community members through the publication of relevant policies and services in the college catalog, student handbook and on our website. - \ To all employees and students through information shared in person or via email (ex: Duty Day trainings on sheltering in place or Run, Hide, Fight).
+This training is available through D2L beginning the first week of classes each semester and remains available all year. - 8.
+Orientation/Workshops/Information-Prevention and referral information is presented and otherwise available throughout the academic year in the following forms:

+\ To new students during student orientation.

+\ To students and employees through special workshops, speakers and activities.

+\ To college community members through the publication of relevant policies and services in the college catalog, student handbook and on our website.

+\ To all employees and students through information shared in person or via email (ex: Duty Day trainings on sheltering in place or Run, Hide, Fight).